Specialty Services and Other Injuries

 • NTICU team will consult the trauma team for any surgical procedures (tracheostomy, PEG tubes).

-Exceptions to the above guidelines AND transfers between ICU should be discussed between attending physicians only.
+Exceptions to the above guidelines AND transfers between ICU should always be discussed and approved by attending physicians and careful report given between teams upon transfer.

-Trauma Evaluation of Patients with Orthopedic Extremity and/or Pelvic Injuries
+Admission or Transfer of Patients with Isolated Orthopedic Extremity and/or Pelvic Injuries

 Patients with orthopedic injuries NOT meeting the criteria for trauma team activation or consultation may be directly admitted to the Orthopedic or Hospitalist service.
 The trauma service may still be asked to evaluate the patient at the discretion of the admitting service, and these requests will be monitored.

-• Exception – Ground level fall patients with isolated orthopedic injuries requiring joint replacement may be transferred to a MHH joint center after clearance by Orthopedic surgery and the ED physician
+After evaluation of patients with isolated orthopedic injuries requiring joint replacement, hemodynamically stable patients may be transferred to a Memorial Hermann Joint center after clearance by orthopedic surgery and the ED physician or trauma surgeon.

 If any further trauma related issues or questions arise on the patient, the trauma service is always available and happy to see the patient.
 The trauma chief resident can be reached at 713-704-7055.

-Facial trauma call is taken by three services: oral maxillofacial surgery (OMFS), plastics surgery, and ENT on a q3 day rotating basis.
-The on-call day starts at 7:00 am and concludes at 6:59 am on the following morning.
-Patients in the emergency department and patients already admitted to the hospital will be assigned to the on-call service based upon the time the consult is initiated, not based on time of patient arrival to the ER.
+Facial trauma call is taken by three services: oral maxillofacial surgery (OMFS), plastic & reconstructive surgery (PRS), and Otolaryngology (ENT).
+The on-call day starts at 7:00 am and concludes at 6:59 am the following morning.

 Facial Trauma with Vascular Injury